 Review outcome and notification

-- The Director – Human Resources has five (5) days to notify the staff member, their supervisor and the original decision maker of their findings, within the Terms of Reference, and the actions to be taken.
+- The Director – Human Resources has five (5) days to notify the staff member, their supervisor and the original decision maker of the Review Committee findings, within the Terms of Reference, and the actions to be taken.
 The Director – Human Resources will determine that either:

 - the original decision was appropriate and that it stands.
 If the decision relates to a termination of employment, the staff member will be provided with payment for the unexpired part of any notice period between the initial notification of termination of employment and the outcome of the review; or

 - the original decision making process was procedurally incorrect, or there was insufficient evidence, or discrimination or victimisation influenced the decision.
-The matter will be reconsidered in accordance with the appropriate decision making process, consistent with the findings of the review; or
+The matter will be reconsidered in accordance with the appropriate decision making process, consistent with the findings of the Review Committee; or

-- the proposed disciplinary action is not appropriate under the circumstances and advise what alternate disciplinary action/s, if any, will apply; or
+- the proposed disciplinary action was not appropriate under the circumstances and advise what alternate disciplinary action/s, if any, will apply; or

-- the original decision is inappropriate and make another finding.
-Where the staff member would have received benefits had it not been for the original decision, the University will make any necessary arrangements to ensure that the staff member receives any remuneration or other benefits to which they are entitled
+- the original decision was inappropriate and make another finding.
+Where the staff member would have received benefits had it not been for the original decision, the University will make any necessary arrangements to ensure that the staff member receives any remuneration or other benefits to which they are entitled.

 |Printable version (PDF)|